benibela/xidel/readme.txt

     The object-constructor can take a sequence with initial parameters, e.g. obj:=object(("a", 1, "b", 2)) will create an object $obj, with $obj.a = 1 and $obj.b = 2.

+    A string prefixes with x is evaluated like the value of a direct attribute constructor, i.e. all expressions with in {..} brackets are evaluated.
+    So x"foo{$var}bar" is the same as concat("foo", $var, "bar") (Warning: This was changed in Xidel 0.7.
+Xidel <= 0.6 used "foo$var;bar" without prefix for this)

   Semantic: